 Can I just get 2 disclaimers out of the way?
 First, every microwave is going to be different.
 So, cook times will vary.

 Second, size does matter! 🙂 When I experimented and then made the video, I used the tall mugs.
-Those mugs took 3-4 min to cook the cake.
-But, when I used the small mugs, it cooked in under 3 min
+Those mugs took 3-4 minutes to cook the cake.
+However, when I used the small mugs, it cooked in under 3 minutes.

-So, I want to say that experiment with the total time and let me know what you find.
-I microwaved mine on 45 second increments, so, that prevented me from overcooking it.
+So, I want to say that experiment with the total time, and let me know what you find.
+I microwaved mine in 45-second increments, which prevented me from overcooking it.

-When the cake is browned from the top, it means that the cake is cooked.
-I like the top to be just a little under cooked because it makes the cake moist from the inside
+When the cake is browned on top, it means it is cooked.
+I like the top to be just a little undercooked because it makes the cake moist on the inside.

 front view of 3 a mug filled with an easy mug cake.
 Two more mugs in the background and chocolate chips strewn around the mugs